 * Why Vim, by LegionSB

-A reddit post talking about the everlasting topic of why to use Vim.
-A pretty funny, kinda correct and in-depth post, definitely worth a read.
+A reddit post about the everlasting topic of why to use Vim.
+A pretty funny, kinda correct and in-depth post, definitely worth reading.